Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Experiments

 \section{Experiments}

-Tests performed on the generator have a number of different goals.
-Primarily the tests served to investigate the correctness of analytical and intuitive properties of the generator parameters.
-Thus, a large part of the experiments serves to produce data to be investigated with the purpose of verifying how the different parameters affect the outcome of generation.
-Secondly, the experiments serve to visualise various properties of the generated hierarchies as a reference for anyone interested in using the generator.
-The presented values give a clearer view of the results depending on the various parameters, helping to judge the best parameter set for a given use.
-Thirdly, the results are taken separately for the raw datasets as generated from the statistical model, and the reassigned datasets.
-The goal of the reassignment process is reducing noise in the generated data by moving objects to the node for which the likelihood of being drawn from that node is the highest.
-The purpose of these measurements was determining the influence of reassignment on the overall structure of the hierarchy.
+The generator was tested with a number of different goals in mind.
+The tests serve to empirically investigate the analytical and intuitive properties of the introduced parameters provided in the previous sections.
+Thus, a large part of the experiments serves to verify how the different parameter values affect the generated hierarchies.
+Further, the experiments aim at demonstrating various properties of the generated hierarchies and generator flexibility in producing differently-structured hierarchical data.
+The influence of the reassignment post-processing (\Cref{sec:reassignment_post_processing}) on the generated hierarchies has also been investigated.
+The goal of the reassignment process is to reduce noise in the generated data by moving objects to the node for which the likelihood of being drawn from is the highest.
+A comparison of post-processed hierarchies with unmodified ones was performed.
+All of these experiments were done with a primary objective to provide a potential user with a comprehensive understanding of the generator and to assist him/her in choosing the best parameter set for any given use case.
+An additional benefit from conducted experiments is the establishment of new benchmarking datasets for OCH that are ready to use for method comparison without a need to use the generator.

-Data presented in this section was obtained by averaging over 100 generations for each of the parameter sets.
-Each of the parameter sets represents a different hierarchy structure, some parameters remain constant across all experiments~\Cref{tab:parameter-configurations}.
-The experiments were then repeated twice for each generated data set: once using the initial assignment of data to nodes and a second time after a reassignment of data.